 How long will it take for me to receive my refund?

 OTR’s enhanced security measures to safeguard tax dollars and combat identify theft/tax refund fraud may result in longer processing times for some tax returns and associated refunds.
-The processing window for selected tax returns could be up to 25 days.
+The processing window for selected tax returns could take up to six weeks.

 Do I have to file a DC income tax return?

 You must file a DC tax return if: